CCEMGroupTCD/DARTassembler/docs/index.rst

 Who Should Use DART?
 =====================

-- **Experimental Chemists**: Get suggestions for new complexes with exactly defined chemical attributes.
+- **Experimental Chemists**: Get suggestions for new complexes with exactly defined sub-structures.
 - **Computational Researchers**: Generate novel transition metal complexes for high-throughput screening.
 - **Software Developers**: Integrate DART into your chemistry workflow with our open-source code.

 Why Use DART?
 =============

-Proposing new transition metal complexes can be a meticulous and lengthy endeavor.
-DART addresses this challenge by providing a streamlined, automated solution:

-- **Powerful Assembler**: Generate novel transition metal complexes in a matter of seconds with DART's automated processes and comprehensive user options.

 - **Advanced Complex Control**: DART supports the assembly of a wide range of octahedral and square-planar geometries.
 Want more?
 Leave us a `feature request! <https://github.com/CCEMGroupTCD/DART/issues>`_

-- **Comprehensive Ligand Database**: Tap into a diverse array of 41,018 ligands from real-world structures for innovative materials discovery.

-- **Sophisticated Filters**: Design specific complex types with advanced ligand filtering capabilities, targeting exactly defined chemical attributes.

-- **Intuitive Interface**: Even without programming expertise, users can engage with DART through simple configuration files.
+- **Intuitive Interface**: Users interact with DART through simple configuration files, no Python required.

-- **High Synthetic Viability**: DART supports the generation of complexes with high synthetic viability, thanks to its data-driven ligand filters based on actual crystal structures from the Cambridge Structural Database.

 - **Open-Source**: DART is an open-source tool developed in Python, making it entirely free to use and customizable for your research.

 Getting Started
 ===============

-Eager to begin?
-Install DART or explore our tutorials for a hands-on demonstration of its capabilities.
+Eager to begin? :ref:`Install DART <installation_guide>`, explore our hands-on :ref:`quickstart guide <quickstart>` or read through the :ref:`ideas and concepts <dart_workflow>` behind DART.

 .. toctree::
    :maxdepth: 1